iRNA-COSI/APAeval/method_workflows/README.md

 - `logs/` directory with all log files created by the workflow exeuction.

 ### Formats
-File formats for the 3 benchmarking events are described in the [output specification][spec-doc] which also contains the `OUTCODE` (01 - Identification, 02 - Quantification, 03 - Differential expression) needed for correct naming.
+File formats for the 3 benchmarking events are described in the [output specification][spec-doc] which also contains the `OUTCODE` (01 - Identification, 02 - absolute Quantification, 04 - relative Quantification) needed for correct naming.
 ### Filenames
 > As mentioned [above](#parameters) it is best to parameterize filenames, such that for each run the names and codes can be set by changing only the sample sheet and config file!